 The Best Museums In NYC

-There are many incredible museums in NYC, for just about any interest.
-Whether you are into art, culture and traditions, history and technology, you are bound find something to keep you entertained on a rainy day – in fact, on any day!
+There are many incredible museums in NYC for just about any interest.
+Whether you are into art, culture and traditions, history and technology, you are bound to find something to keep you entertained on a rainy day – on any day!

-There are so many museums in NYC that there even is a “Museum Mile” – that is the portion of 5th Avenue that goes from 82nd to 105th that is packed with museums.
+There are so many museums in NYC that there is even a “Museum Mile” – the portion of 5th Avenue that goes from 82nd to 105th and is packed with museums.
 I will be mentioning some in this post.

-In this post, I round up my favorite museums in New York, and share some useful practical information on each of them.
+In this post, I round up my favorite museums in New York and share some helpful, practical information on each.
 Continue reading to pick which one to visit next!

 4 days in New York